lennonYe/Spatial_reasoning_baseline/README.md

 Make sure to extract to root of VGG,Vit and resnet folder

-If you are creating a conda environment using environment.yml,Please use:
+If you are creating a conda environment using environment.yml, please use:

 conda env create --file environment.yml --name csr